ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 Kafka-topics.sh --describe --topic test-topic --zookeeper gc-srv-zookeeper-svc.greencompute.svc.cluster.local:2181

 ```
-* start the consumer from developer's workstation
+* start the consumer from the developer's workstation
 ```
 $ kubectl get pods | grep gc-Kafka
 $ kubectl exec gc-Kafka-0 -- bash -c "Kafka-console-consumer.sh --bootstrap-server  localhost:9093 --topic test-topic --from-beginning"
 ```
-the script `deployment/Kafka/consumetext.sh` does these command.
+the script `deployment/Kafka/consumetext.sh` executes those commands.
 As we run in the Kafka broker the host is localhost and the port number is the headless service one.

 * start a text producer
 Using the same approach we can use broker tool: